 India, Muslims,Dalits, Economy, Capacity, Tribes, Inclusion, Development

-This is a powerful argument that each concerned with the facts on the age of Sayyada Ayesha must memorise in order to denounce those who say prophet PBUH married a six year old girl child.
+Here we have powerful set of arguments that each concerned with the facts on the age of Sayyada Ayesha must memorise in order to denounce those who say prophet PBUH married a six year old girl child.
 This write up clearly shows that the prophet PBUH did not violate the Qur'aanic injunction on age of marriage clearly indicated in verse 4:6.
 As per verse 4:21, prophet could never have entered into a solemn covenant with a 6 year old girl child.
-We have evidence from the Qur'aan and from other reports to show that Sayyada Ayesha when she married the prophet PBUH in second Hijri was 19 years old.
-Read to the end leisurely.
+We have evidences from the Qur'aan and from other reports to show that Sayyada Ayesha when she married the prophet PBUH in second Hijri was 19 years old.
+Read to the end leisurely and teach the world.

 The Author of the Qur’an, Allah, the Most High, enjoined Prophet Muhammad (and all believers) to strictly follow the Quran (6:106; 10:109; 33:2) and it stands witness to the fact that Muhammad (pbuh) and his followers did exactly that all their lives (7:203; 46:9; 6:50).
 In fact, Muhammad (pbuh) himself was warned in rather stern terms not to go against the Qur’anic teachings (17:39, 10:94-95, 69:40-48).